mderum/Some-Notes/sql-scenarios.md

 primary key ? why needed what is not present

       >identifies rows uniquely , used in joins , when by DB in backend as clustered index

       > if not present > it will looks for unique NOT NULL key and use it in clustered index,  if not present it will create a 6 byte hidden key for internal purpose
             > not having a primary can be performace implications while quering

 -----

+truncate vs delete ->

+      dealloactes pages |  fires delete triggers
+      resets the counters| this does not
+      cannot use where | can use where faster | nope
+      no rollbacks | can be used in txnal scope for rollback